prisma-collective/docs/docs/Glossary/Process Design Collective.md

 ![[ordering.png]]

-Each event is organised with the same underlying framework of weaving four [[Core Processes]] together:
+Each event is organised with the same underlying framework of weaving four [[core processes]] together:

 ![[process-facilitation.png]]